yarrabarra/onlyfans-dl-2/README.md

 * Specify multiple profiles at once or use "all" keyword to get subscriptions dynamically

 #### ToDo
-Add python library requirements file.\
+A post with a single photo and video shouldn't be considered an album.\
-A post with a single photo and video shouldn't be considered an album.
+Allow messages to be limited by age through a separate mechanism/function.

 ## Usage
 First make sure to set your session variables in the script and configure your options.